 - 1 cup flour (we use Jovial gluten free)

-- 2 T Chopped fresh parsley for garnish
+- 2 Tablespoons Chopped fresh parsley, for garnish

 If using pasta, start a large pot of water and bring to a boil, cook pasta according to package directions.
 While waiting for water, prepare all ingredients

 Cut a chicken breast in half so it is half as thick as it was (they don't have to be perfect so no worries if one half is a little thicker than the other) then place between plastic wrap or parchment paper and pound with a rolling pin till chicken is about 1/4 inch thin.